Azure-Samples/azure-spring-boot-samples/CONTRIBUTING.md

    ```
 5. Make pull request to merge the branch into `main`.

    > There are github actions to check some status here.

-### 02. Contribute to other branch except
+### 02. Contribute to Other Branch Except Main Branch

 1. Make your changes in a new git fork.
 2. Checkout a new  feature/bugfix branch from current branch.
 3. Develop in feature/bugfix branch.
 5. Make pull request to merge the branch into current branch.

    > There are github actions to check some status here.